 Can you copy a key fob?

 Copying a key fob, also known as “cloning,” is not as easy or straightforward as copying metal keys at any local hardware store.
 It requires specialized RFID reader equipment that most people or stores don’t carry but that you can easily purchase online.
-There are also numerous tutorial videos by many different online creators that will explain the steps involved and the equipment needed.
-Online marketplaces like Amazon sell a wide variety of key card cloners.

 What signal do apartment key fobs use?